ElkePahl/NZIPconf2025_PythonModelling/README.md

 Clicking the ```google colab``` buttons below will directly open the corresponding notebooks in google colab.
 In order to open the link in a new tab on your browser, just do CTRL+click (on Windows and Linux) or CMD+click (on MacOS).

+Video solutions will be made available here after the NZIP conference.

 ### Notebooks